-16. eXp Right to Payment; Payment Methods.
-Agent's payment and reimbursement obligations, payment methods, and consent to automatic charges are set forth in the Payment Authorization Form, attached hereto as Exhibit 1 and incorporated by this reference into this ICA.

-17. Cumulative Remedies.
+- b.
+Agent's Payment Methods.
+Agent's initial payment methods for fees, billings, commission reimbursements, charge-backs, fees agreed to be paid by Agent on behalf of others, etcetera, are as provided in the Credit Card and Checking Account (ACH) Authorization Form (the "Authorization Form").
+Following Agent's Onboard Date and for the remainder of the Term, Agent shall be solely responsible for ensuring that his or her payment methods remain current in eXp's system, whether such payment methods are updated through Agent's subsequent use of the Authorization Form, or through Agent's use of eXp's electronic payment portal (accessible by Agent through Enterprise).
+Agent hereby authorizes eXp Realty to use Agent's then-current payment methods for payment of all sums to be paid by Agent to eXp Realty under this ICA (inclusive of the eXp P&Ps). - 17.
+Cumulative Remedies.
 The rights or remedies of eXp as provided in this ICA, in any of eXp's Policies, and as otherwise available at law or in equity, shall be cumulative and concurrent, and are not exclusive, and such rights or remedies may be pursued singularly, successively, or together against Agent at eXp's sole and absolute discretion.
 Agent agrees that eXp may not have any adequate remedies at law, and understands and agrees that eXp reserves all rights to seek any and all available equitable remedies, in addition to or instead of any and all available legal remedies.
 The failure to exercise any such right or remedy shall in no event be construed as a waiver or release of said rights or remedies or of the rights to exercise them at any later time. eXp shall have no obligation to exercise one right or remedy before exercising any other right or remedy.

 18. Sponsor.
-Agent was most influenced to join eXp by (insert name) who is situated in (city), (state) ("Sponsor") and selects this individual to be Agent's eXp sponsor.
-Agent is aware that Sponsor has no binding authority on behalf of eXp as it pertains to establishing or modifying the terms of any relationship between Agent and eXp, and this ICA overrides any and all verbal or written representations made by Sponsor to the contrary.
-Upon execution of this ICA, Agent's selection of Sponsor as Agent's eXp sponsor shall be permanent and may not be changed (except as otherwise expressly provided in the eXp P&Ps).
-Agent may obtain more information about the important meaning of sponsorship by viewing the eXp Sponsorship video available at www.exprealty.com/sponsorship.
+Agent w vas most influenced to join ex Xp by (ins ert name e) who i s situate d in (city), (8 state) (" Sp onsor") ar nd selects this indi vidual to be Agent's eXp sp onsor.
+Agent is aware 1 that Spoi nsor h as no binding authority on beha alf of eXp a s it pertai ins to esta blishing or modifying the tern ns of any relationshi p betwe en Ager it and ex (p, and t his ICA c verrid es any and all verbal o r written representa tions mad de by Spo nsor to the e contrary.
+Upon 6 execution of this ICA A, Agent 's select ion of S ponsor a as Agent' s eXp spons or shall be perm anent ar nd may not be chang ged (excep ot as other wise expre essly pro vided in t he eXp P8 Ps).
+Ac gent may obtain ı more info ormation about the im portant meaning g of spon sorship by viewing ti he eXp Sp onsorship video ava ilable at www.exp ealty.com/ sponsor rship •